The board of Aedas has announced its decision to separate the business.

 Aedas’ business currently reflects the fact that 80% of global development and construction is taking place in Asia, and is also looking to increase its presence in the USA.

-Aedas’ 1,400 staff provide architectural, urban, landscape and interior design services from eight countries with 13 global offices at London, Los Angeles, Seattle, Hong Kong, Beijing, Shanghai, Chengdu, Macau, Singapore, New Delhi, Ho Chi Minh City, Dubai and Abu Dhabi.
+Aedas’ 1,400 staff provide architectural, urban, landscape and interior design services from seven countries with 12 global offices at London, Hong Kong, Beijing, Shanghai, Chengdu, Macau, Singapore, Los Angeles, Seattle, Dubai, Abu Dhabi and New Delhi.